mitchtabian/Poker-Stats/README.md

 # TODO
 This is a notes section for me personally.
-1. Backfilling data?...
-	1. IMprove the UI in backfill view?
+1. undo completion should also deactivate the tournament
 1. Add rebuy undo button in admin view
 1. Analytics for user
 	1. Accessible from profile